-If the edition contains both textual and contextual notes, or only contextual notes, the presence of notes is indicated in the right margin of the text, next to the line where the annotated passage begins.
+If the edition contains both textual and contextual notes, or only contextual notes, the presence of notes is signalled in the right margin of the text, next to the line where the annotated passage begins.
 See [36].
-Please use Insert outer margin, when placed next to the text.

-e.g. dubia pitagorice littere bicorniaadnot. peregisse memineram.
+e.g. dubia pitagorice littere bicornia\$1adnot.\$2 peregisse memineram.